xen-troops/meta-xt-prod-devel-rpi5/README.md

                         Allow wifi in domd (default: no) --ENABLE_CAN {mcp2515-can,seeed-can-fd-hat-v2,no}
                         Allow CAN in DomD and choose it type.
 The naming of options align with the overlay naming used in RPI OS (default: no)
+  --ENABLE_HDMI {yes,no}
+                        Allow HDMI in DomD (default: no)
 ```

-You can choose root device and CAN for the DomD, enable SCMI, and WiFi.
+You can choose root device and CAN for the DomD, enable SCMI, HDMI, and WiFi.

 Moulin will generate `build.ninja` file.
 After that run `ninja` to
 build the image.
 This will take some time and disk space as it builds